sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 >  REQUIRED.
 Indicates the access privileges being requested.
 MUST contain at least the value `openid` and SHOULD contain a specific scope for which access is requested.

 `redirect_uri`
 >  REQUIRED.
 Indicates a valid endpoint where the Client will receive the authentication response.
 MUST be an absolute HTTPS URL unless the Client is a native application operating on a desktop device, in which case it MAY be an absolute HTTP URL with the literal loopback IP address and port number the client is listening on as hostname (MUST NOT use `localhost`, see [[RFC8252]] Sections 7.3 and 8.3).
 MUST exactly match one of the Redirection URI values for the Client pre-registered at the OpenID Provider, with the matching performed as described in Section 6.2.1 of [[RFC3986]] (Simple String Comparison).
-Inter-app redirect URIs for Native applications MUST use Claimed `https` Scheme URI Redirection, as specified in Section 7.2 of [[RFC8252]].
+Inter-app redirect URIs for Native applications on mobile devices MUST use Claimed `https` Scheme URI Redirection, as specified in Section 7.2 of [[RFC8252]].

 `state`
 >  REQUIRED.
 Unguessable random string generated by the Client, used to protect against CSRF attacks.
 Must contain a sufficient amount of entropy to avoid guessing.
 Returned to the Client in the Authentication Response.